MediScribe/docjet-mobile/docs/current/ui-screens-overview.md

 3. **Future Navigation Needs**:
    - Navigation from `HomeScreen` to `JobListPage`
    - Detailed job view navigation from `JobListPage`
-   - Navigation to settings or profile screens

 ## UI Widgets

 ### Record Buttons
 - `lib/features/home/presentation/widgets/record_button.dart` - Intended for use in the future `TranscriptionsPage`.
-- `lib/features/jobs/presentation/widgets/record_button.dart` - Used in `JobListPlayground` for testing/iteration (potentially reusable).
+Appears as a skeleton in the current `TranscriptionsPage`.

 ### JobListItem
 - **Path**: `lib/features/jobs/presentation/widgets/job_list_item.dart`